danielabar/meblog/src/markdown/what-ai-assisted-coding-feels-like-in-early-2026.md

 On a public road full of traffic lights, stop signs, pedestrians, buses, school zones, pot holes, lanes closed for construction, etc. you'd be lucky to make it out of the driveway in one piece!

-That's the feeling AI-assisted coding can evoke: exhilarating to see solutions and scaffolds appear almost instantly, yet terrifying in the sense that the responsibility for correctness and stability remains entirely on you.
+That's the feeling AI-assisted coding can evoke: exhilarating to see solutions appear almost instantly, yet terrifying in the sense that the responsibility for correctness and stability remains entirely on you.
 AI gives us an engine capable of ludicrous speed, but the *roads* we're actually on: mature codebases, complex requirements, regulatory or compliance constraints, legacy interactions, and real users, haven't magically turned into race tracks overnight.

 We've gained horsepower, but we haven't gained the infrastructure, tooling, or organization designed around moving at that speed, without causing serious damage.
 Some of that may come with time, but for now, we're still figuring out how to handle this new power.